Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

 "I knew him…under the name of Haku.
-I learned only long after the first time I talked to him that I met him before.
+I learned his real name only long after the first time I talked to him and that I met him before.
 He's a very serious guy with a caring soul hidden underneath.
 He's always so sure of everything he does… Like he knows…"

 "Wow.
 Where did you meet him first?"

 "I never saw him.
 I was playing…in a river and I lost my footing.
 I would have drowned, but he took me to the shore.
 My parents found me there.
 I lost a shoe that time.
 He kept it."

 "I really have to tell him that next time I see him!
 My ex-boyfriend think he's a shoe fetishist!
 His face is going to be priceless!
 Yeah!
 Next… time… I see him…"

 "Are you okay Chihiro-chan?
 You seemed so serious right now."